najeebjebreel/lira_analysis/README.md

 We thank the original LiRA authors and the open-source community (PyTorch, TIMM, etc.).

-This work was partly supported by the Government of Catalonia (ICREA Acad`emia Prizes to D. S´anchez and J. Domingo-Ferrer, and grant 2021SGR-00115), MCIN/AEI under grant PID2024-157271NB-I00 “CLEARING-IT”, and the EU’s NextGenerationEU/PRTR via INCIBE (project “HERMES” and INCIBE-URV cybersecurity chair).
+This work was partly supported by the Government of Catalonia (ICREA Académia Prizes to D. Sánchez and J. Domingo-Ferrer, and grant 2021SGR-00115), MCIN/AEI under grant PID2024-157271NB-I00 “CLEARING-IT”, and the EU’s NextGenerationEU/PRTR via INCIBE (project “HERMES” and INCIBE-URV cybersecurity chair).